 The Gourd Family

-We don’t raise gourds as you may think, but squash, melons, and cucumbers are a part of this family.
-All these seeds are saved basically the same way.
+We don’t raise the kind of gourds you may think of, but squash, melons, and cucumbers are a part of this family.
+Saving seeds is done the same way for each variety of plants in this family.

 - Choose the healthiest plant and the hardiest fruit on that plant for seed.